Sofolahan Josiah Sawyerr: Personal life and death

 Sawyerr was known to be in the circle of friendship with notable figures such as Sir Kitoyi Ajasa, Orisadipe Obasa, James Churchill Vaughan, Oguntola Sapara, Samuel Herbert Pearse, and Eric Olaolu Moore.
 He was also known for his luxurious lifestyle, including having his clothes dry-cleaned/laundered on British ships plying the West African coast.

-Death and legacy

 Sawyerr died on August 8, 1919, at his Ereko residence.

-a photograph of S.J.
-Sawyerr's headstone in Lagos, 2012.